-To get an extension beyond the maximum allowed extension, your officer must send a request/petition to the Department of State on your behalf justifying the extension.
+To get an extension beyond the maximum allowed period, your officer must send a request/petition to the Department of State on your behalf justifying the request.
 For this type of extension, you (or your sponsor) must pay a non-refundable fee of $367.

 A J-1 visa is issued with several conditions attached, one of which is that after your program is over and your visa expires, you have to return to your home country and live for two years.
 You are subject to this condition if you are a part of a: